 Example – IF Function to Avoid #DIV/0 Error

-To avoid this error we will use IF function as follows,
+- To avoid this error, we will use the IF function as follows,

 2 – #N/A Error

-This excel error means “no value available” or “not available”.
-This error indicates that the formula is not able to find the value which we suppose the formula will return.
-While using VLOOKUP, HLOOKUP, MATCH, and LOOKUP function, if we don’t find referenced value in the source data supplied by us as an argument then we will get this error.
+This error means “no value available” or “not available.”
+It indicates that the formula is not able to find the value which we suppose the formula will return.
+While using VLOOKUP, HLOOKUP, MATCHMATCHThe MATCH function looks for a specific value and returns its relative position in a given range of cells.
+The output is the first position found for the given value.
+Being a lookup and reference function, it works for both an exact and approximate match., and LOOKUP function in excel, if we don’t find referenced value in the source data supplied by us as an argument, then we will get this error.

 - When the source data and the lookup value are not of the same data type.

-To resolve this error, either we can enter the roll number as text-only or we can use TEXT function in the VLOOKUP Function.
+To resolve this error, either we can enter the roll number as text-only, or we can use the TEXT formula in excel in the VLOOKUP Function.

 Solution 1: To enter Roll number as text

-Use TEXT function in the VLOOKUP function for lookup_value argument to convert entered numbers to TEXT.
+Use the TEXT function in the VLOOKUP function for the lookup_value argument to convert entered numbers to TEXT.

-We could also use the IFERROR function to display the message if VLOOKUP can’t find the referenced value in the source data.
+We could also use the IFERROR function in excel to display the message if VLOOKUP can’t find the referenced value in the source data.

 3 – #NAME?
 Error

-This error is displayed in Excel when we usually misspell the function name.
+This error is displayed when we usually misspell the function name.